petesramek/petesramek/README.md

 # Hi, I'm Pete Sramek 👋

-I'm a self-taught Senior .NET Engineer with 20+ years of experience building new systems, improving existing ones, and keeping software stable over time.
+I'm a Senior .NET Engineer with 20+ years of experience building new systems, improving existing ones, and keeping software stable over time.

 I work mainly with Microsoft technologies across web, cloud, and mobile applications.
 I care about practical engineering: systems that are understandable, maintainable, observable, and able to survive real production use.